Konnichiwa! DO-IT Scholars Participate in International Conference

-- What are your tips for independent college life.
+- What are your tips for an independent college life?

-- What can teachers at high school do for their students' successful transition?
+- What can high school teachers do for their students' successful transition?

-- Should students disclose their disabilities when submitting their application and/or having an interview?
+- Should students disclose their disabilities when submitting their applications and/or having job interviews?

 - What are some tips for developing an online mentoring community?

-For more information about DO-IT's global efforts, visit the DO-IT International Connections web page at: http://www.washington.edu/doit/Resources/international.html.
+For more information about DO-IT's global efforts, visit DO-IT International Connections at www.washington.edu/doit/Resources/international.html.